Looking for Light in the Darkness

 A few of us try to lash out against the darkness, but it silently absorbs all our efforts.

 We do not remember where the darkness came from, when it started.
 It becomes harder and harder for us to recall what life was like before darkness arrived.
-When we try to work or play hazardous obstacles hidden by the darkness block our way.
+When we try to work or play hazardous obstacles hidden in the darkness block our way.

-We do not know what to do about the darkness, or how we will live in it another day.
+We do not know what to do about the darkness, or how we can live in it another day.
 Darkness drains our energy and destroys our hope.
-Some of us fight to bring and end to darkness.
+Some of us fight to bring an end to darkness.
 People try to create new ways to overcome the power of darkness.
 Others have decided to sit and wait to find out what will happen.
 None of us really knows what to do to clear away the darkness.